Skip to main content

 Frequently Asked Questions

 Yes.
-Unlike most other contexts, citizenship applications require you to declare all convictions including spent ones.
-The Rehabilitation of Offenders Act 1974 does not apply to citizenship applications.
-Failure to declare is treated as deception and is more serious than the conviction itself.
+Unlike most other contexts, ILR and citizenship applications require you to declare all convictions including spent ones.
+The Rehabilitation of Offenders Act 1974 does not apply to these applications.
+Failure to declare a spent conviction is treated as deception — which is more serious in UKVI's eyes than the original conviction itself.
+If in doubt, declare it.

-There is no fixed legal definition of minor.
-The Home Office guidance considers the nature of the offence, the sentence given, how long ago it was, and whether there has been any repeat offending.
+Minor offences are assessed case by case.
+The Home Office considers the nature of the offence, the sentence given, how long ago it was, and whether there has been any repeat offending.
 A single caution or small fine many years ago with no pattern of further offending is typically treated more leniently than recent or repeat offences.

-Can I still apply for ILR if I worked without permission?
+Can I still apply for ILR or citizenship if I have a CCJ?

 Where can I find an OISC-registered immigration adviser?